Silvanite/brandenburg/README.md

 ### Creating Permissions

-All Gates defined within your application will automatically be avilable as Permissions, there is no need/way to create these specifically in the database.
+All Gates defined within your application will automatically be available as Permissions, there is no need/way to create these specifically in the database.
 Please see the [Laravel Gates documentation](https://laravel.com/docs/5.5/authorization#writing-gates) for additional information.

 ### Managing Roles and Permissions